Scope of practice

 - identify the health and education needs of children in care

-- ensure there is interagency agreement on how best to address their needs
+- ensure interagency agreement on how best to address their needs is in place

 - facilitate access to appropriate services for health, education and wellbeing